Package 'ggsem'

 lines_data = lines_data,

-zoom_level = 1.4, # From the ggsem app
+zoom_level = 1.2, # Value from the ggsem app

 element_order = c('lines', 'points')) # order priority: lines < points